The Distributional Reward Critic Framework for Reinforcement Learning Under Perturbed Rewards: Introduction

 \section{Introduction}

 The use of reward as an objective is a central feature of reinforcement learning (RL) that has been hypothesized to constitute a path to general intelligence~\cite{silver2021reward}.
-The reward is also the cause of a substantial amount of human effort associated with RL, from engineering to reduce difficulties caused by sparse, delayed, or misspecified rewards~\cite{ng1999policy, hadfield2017inverse,qian2023learning} to gathering large volumes of human-labeled rewards used for tuning large language models (LLMs)~\cite{ouyang2022training,bai2022training}.
+The reward is also the cause of a substantial amount of human effort associated with RL, from engineering to reduce difficulties caused by sparse, delayed, or misspecified rewards~\cite{ng1999policy,hadfield2017inverse,qian2023learning} to gathering large volumes of human-labeled rewards used for tuning large language models (LLMs)~\cite{ouyang2022training,bai2022training}.
 Thus, the ability of RL algorithms to tolerate noisy, perturbed, or corrupted rewards is of general interest~\cite{romoff2018reward,wang2020reinforcement,everitt2017reinforcement,moreno2006noisy,corazza2022reinforcement,zheng2014robust}.

-Different reward correction methods have been proposed to enhance the performance of RL algorithms.
-Flow chart Fig~\ref{fig:pipe} in Appendix~\ref{appendix:-1} is to help understand the pipeline.
-However, many of these existing approaches rely on strong assumptions regarding perturbed rewards.
-For instance, the reward estimation (RE) method \cite{romoff2018reward} assumes that continuous perturbations do not impact the optimal policy, a condition satisfied in limited cases, such as when the reward undergoes an affine transformation.
-On the other hand, the surrogate reward (SR) method introduced in \cite{wang2020reinforcement} can handle perturbations beyond affine transformations, but it presupposes discrete rewards and a readily inferable perturbation structure.
-Nevertheless, it remains unclear how to infer the confusion matrix in the general scenario where rewards, states, and actions are continuous.
-We provide a detailed discussion about these works and other related works in Sec.~\ref{related_work}.
+Different reward correction methods have been proposed to enhance the performance of RL algorithms under reward perturbations by estimating the expectation of perturbed rewards~\cite{romoff2018reward} or learning the perturbation model~\cite{wang2020reinforcement}.
+However, these existing approaches rely on strong assumptions.
+For instance, the Reward Estimation (RE) method~\cite{romoff2018reward} assumes that the perturbation does not impact the optimal policy, a condition satisfied in limited cases, such as when the reward undergoes a positive affine transformation.
+On the other hand, the Surrogate Reward (SR) method~\cite{wang2020reinforcement} can handle perturbations beyond affine transformations, but it presupposes that there are a finite number of possible reward values and a specific perturbation structure (see Section~\ref{related_work} for a more detailed discussion).
+Thus, the methods are individually limited in where they can be applied, and no method exists for certain problem-perturbation combinations (i.e., continuous reward environments where the optimal policy is altered).
+Indeed, it is not clear that such a method can be constructed due to the structural difference between perturbations on a discrete-valued reward (e.g., binary success/failure) and those on a continuous-valued reward (e.g., velocity).

-In this paper, we aim to address these limitations by proposing methods that can handle a wider range of perturbations.
-Our contributions can be summarized as follows.